 4. Customization

 The ability to offer products and services which are highly personalized or customized according to the customer’s needs is another huge competitive advantage in modern times.
 Generic products don’t generally last in this era of customization.
-The best example of this is HubSpot, one of the leading companies for inbound marketing, that offers a free CRM that grows with your business.
+The best example of this is HubSpot that provides customizable CRM systems that scale with business growth, giving them a distinct edge in B2B SaaS markets.

 5. Scale